simplex-chat/simplex-chat/README.md

 - ✅ Chat database export and import
 - ✅ Chat groups in mobile apps.
 - ✅ Connecting to messaging servers via Tor.
-- 🏗 Dual server addresses to access messaging servers as v3 hidden services (in progress).
+- ✅ Dual server addresses to access messaging servers as v3 hidden services.
-- 🏗 Chat server and TypeScript client SDK to develop chat interfaces, integrations and chat bots (in progress).
+- ✅ Chat server and TypeScript client SDK to develop chat interfaces, integrations and chat bots (ready for announcement).
+- ✅ Incognito mode to share a new random name with each contact.
-- Chat database encryption.
+- 🏗 Chat database encryption.
+- 🏗 Links to join groups and improve groups stability.
 - Disappearing messages, with mutual agreement.
+- Voice messages
+- Video messages
 - Web widgets for custom interactivity in the chats.
 - SMP protocol improvements:
   - SMP queue redundancy and rotation.